BYU-PRISM/psepress/README.md

 2. In Streamlit Community Cloud, create a new app from that repo.
 3. Set the main file path to `app.py`.

+See streamlit app at [https://psepress.streamlit.app](https://psepress.streamlit.app) to use the online form.

 ## Upload format

 Upload a `.zip` archive that includes: